Best 15 Fishing Piers in San Diego (2026) | Free Spots & Guide

 Yes, during legal season from October through March.
 Maintain proper licenses, observe size limits (3.25" carapace), and follow take limits.
 Hoop nets work better than rod and reel for targeting lobster specifically.

-What's the Best Pier for Beginners?
+What's the best pier for beginners?

 Shelter Island Pier offers easy fishing with consistent catches perfect for beginners.
 The protected location, nearby facilities, and helpful local anglers create an ideal learning environment.
 Embarcadero Park Pier provides similar benefits with downtown convenience.

-Are San Diego Piers Open 24/7?
+Are San Diego piers open 24/7?

 Only Ocean Beach Pier (when operational) and Coronado Ferry Landing maintain true 24-hour access.
 Shelter Island officially closes at 10pm but enforcement remains relaxed.
 Most piers operate dawn to dusk schedules.
+Always check current status as closures affect hours.

 Conclusion

 Plan your next pier fishing adventure during the prime March through July season, and don't forget - no license needed when you're on the pier!
+For anglers looking to expand beyond San Diego, explore the best fishing piers in the US or discover freshwater alternatives throughout California.

 Disclaimer